celia-brt/canva-reviews-analysis/README.md

 # 🎨 Canva Reviews Analysis
-### "How do users perceive Canva, and where does it fail them?"
+### How do users perceive Canva, and where does it fail them?

 An end-to-end analysis of **50,000 Google Play reviews**, built from scratch using Python scraping, SQLite, and Looker Studio.